-Auto Channel | Enabling this feature automatically selects the channel that will provide the best wireless performance.
-This feature is not supported in WDS with AP mode.
+Auto Channel Enabling this feature automatically selects the channel that Selection: provides the best wireless performance.
+Enable is set by default.
+The channel selection process only occurs when the AP is booting up.

-All devices on the network must share the same channel.
-To change the channel, use the drop-down menu to make the desired selection.
-(Note: The wireless adapters will automatically scan and match the wireless settings.)
+Channel: All devices on the network must share the same channel.
+To change the channel, first toggle the Auto Channel Selection setting to Disable, and then use the drop-down menu to make the desired selection.
+Note: The wireless adapters will automatically scan and match the wireless settings.